 I'm currently advised by Mrinmaya Sachan and Menna El-Assady.
 Previously during my bachelor's and master's I was advised by Dietrich Klakow, and Ondřej Bojar.
 I had the privilige to supervise Yijie Tong, Haokun He, Abhinav Kumar, and David Gu.

-In my free time I'm interested in veganism, videogames and literature.
+In my free time I'm interested in veganism, electric guitar, {video,board}games, and literature.